driven-app/porsche-connect/README.md

 ### Swift

-Porsche Connect requires Swift 5.2 or higher.
+Porsche Connect requires Swift 5.5 or higher.
+It uses the new async/await concurrency language features introduced in Swift 5.5.

 ### Supported Platforms